Loader gif

 Corporations

-C corps: C corps must file their own income tax returns using Form 1120.
+• C corps: C corps must file their own income tax returns using Form 1120.
 Have you heard the term “double taxation” thrown around when discussing corporations?
-C corps are subject to double taxation, which means they essentially get taxed twice — once at the flat corporate tax rate of 21 percent when filing Form 1120 and again when dividends are distributed to shareholders who are taxed at their individual levels.
+C corps are subject to double taxation, which means they essentially get taxed twice — once at the flat corporate tax rate of 21% when filing Form 1120 and again when shareholders get dividend distributions and are then taxed at their individual levels.

 Examples of what these businesses look like